john30/ebusd/README.md

  * passively listen to messages sent on the eBUS
  * regularly poll for messages
  * cache all messages
- * scan for bus participants
+ * scan for bus participants and automatically pick matching message configuration files from config web service at ebusd.eu (or alternatively local files)
  * parse messages to human readable values and vice versa via message configuration files
- * automatically pick message configuration files by scan result from the config web service at ebusd.eu (or alternatively local files)
  * automatically check for updates of daemon and configuration files
  * pick preferred language for translatable message configuration parts
  * grab all messages on the eBUS and provide decoding hints